-Figure 3: Distribution in the radius-altitude plane of saturation equivalent potential temperature averaged over the last 24 hours of the numerical simulation described in the text.
-The yellow curve represents the V = 0 contour and the thick black line represents the altitude of the ambient tropopause.
-For clarity, values of saturation equivalent potential temperature have been capped at 385 K. The supposition that the outflow temperature increases with angular momentum is borne out by interpolating absolute temperature onto angular momentum surfaces.
+FIG. 3.
+Distribution in the radius-altitude plane of saturation equivalent potential temperature (K) averaged over the last 24 h of the numerical simulation described in the text.
+The thick gray curve represents the V = 0 contour and the thick white line represents the altitude of the ambient tropopause.
+For clarity, values of saturation equivalent potential temperature have been capped at 370 K. outflow temperature is defined as the temperature at which saturation entropy (or angular momentum) surfaces pass through the V = 0 contour.
+The supposition that the outflow temperature increases with angular momentum is borne out by interpolating absolute temperature onto angular momentum surfaces.
 Figure 5 traces the changes in absolute temperature and azimuthal velocity along each of a family of angular momentum surfaces separated by equal increments of angular momentum.
 The surfaces span roughly the interval between the radius of maximum surface wind and the radius of gale-force winds.
-The angular momentum surfaces fall into two groups: The left-most group, representing relatively small values of angular momentum, are surfaces along which the mean flow is upward while the right-most group consists of angular momentum surfaces along which the mean flow is directed downward.
+The angular momentum surfaces fall into two groups.
+The leftmost group, representing relatively small values of angular momentum, consists of surfaces along which the mean flow is upward, whereas the rightmost group consists of angular momentum surfaces along which the mean flow is directed downward.
 In between and above the boundary layer is a region of nearly constant angular momentum.
-The red curve in Figure 5 shows the solution to (10) with (17) for the conditions of this simulation; clearly the angular momentum surface originating from the radius of maximum winds is close to that given by thermal wind balance above the boundary layer.
-From Figure 5, it is clear that within the upflow, outflow temperature increases with angular momentum; slowly at first and then more rapidly as angular momentum increases.
-The outflow temperature of the angular momentum surface erupting at the radius of maximum surface wind is very close to the ambient tropopause temperature in this simulation, but the assumption of constant outflow temperature for angular momentum surfaces originating outside the radius of maximum winds is poor.
-And, since in this simulation the ambient atmosphere above the tropopause is isothermal while there is no stratification of saturation entropy below the tropopause, one cannot assume that the outflow streamlines asymptote to absolute temperatures corresponding to those of undisturbed saturation entropy surfaces of the environment.
+The thick gray curve in Fig. 5 shows the solution to (10)with (17) for the conditions of this simulation; clearly the angular momentum surface originating from the radius of maximum winds is close to that given by thermal wind balance above the boundary layer.
+From Fig. 5, it is clear that within the upflow, outflow temperature increases with angular momentum; slowly at first and then more rapidly as angular momentum increases.
+The outflow temperature of the angular momentum surface erupting at the radius of maximum surface wind is very close to the ambient tropopause temperature in this simulation, but the assumption of constant outflow

+FIG. 4.
+Mass streamfunction (black contours) and absolute temperature (K; shading) averaged over the last 24 h of the simulation described in the text.
+The white contour represents V = 0. temperature for angular momentum surfaces originating outside the radius of maximum winds is poor.
+And, since in this simulation the ambient atmosphere above the tropopause is isothermal while there is no stratification of saturation entropy below the tropopause, one cannot assume that the outflow streamlines asymptote to absolute temperatures corresponding to those of the undisturbed saturation entropy surfaces of the environment.
 (Doing so for this simulation would yield a constant outflow temperature.)